 11. Light therapy for brain fog

-Sunshine works best for half an hour a day minimum, but if you live in a northern climate or you have to work indoors a lot of the time like most of us, a light box can help regulate your waking and sleeping.
+Sunshine works best for half an hour a day minimum, but if you live in a northern climate or you have to work indoors, a light box can help regulate your waking and sleeping.

 Low-level laser light therapy (LLLT) or photomodulation is used for pain relief and wound healing as well as healing brain injuries, and cognitive function.